About Local Clay

 mini-workshop.
 The August meeting is generally a picnic at a member's

-home.
+home or other location.
 Guests are always welcome.

 To see when meetings are scheduled, check the Calendar.